Overview

 Isles of Mull and Iona visit

-Iona Abbey vist
+Iona Abbey visit

-The 13th century Abbey is the highlight of Iona, standing on the site of Columba’s first church.
+The 13th-century abbey is the highlight of Iona, standing on the site of Columba’s first church.

 Day 9